student-IH-labs-and-stuff/BEES-DAFT-MAY21/Labs/lab-dataframe-calculations.md

 ## Getting Started

-Launch `main.ipynb`, `challenge-1.ipynb`, `challenge-2.ipynb`, and `challenge-3.ipynb` in the `your-code` directory of this lab.
+Launch `main.ipynb`, `challenge-1.ipynb`, `challenge-2.ipynb`, and `challenge-3.ipynb` in the `lab-df` directory of this lab.
 Take the exercises following the step-by-step instructions.

 ## Deliverables